-Remediation Plan

-Please indicate the setting's compliance with the following areas.
+Remediation Plan Please indicate the setting's compliance with the following areas.
 The provider is responsible for creating a remediation plan for each rule indicated out of compliance and the expected date of that plan's completion.

-each rule indicated out of compliance and the expected date of that plan's completion.
 Section Compliant?
 Explanation of Compliance and Overview of Remediation Plan Provider Remediation Plan Projected Completion Date Inclusion and Community Access Yes Setting is not isolating in nature.
-Individual-served has access to the greater community the same as non-disabled peers.
-Individual participates in activities and follows their own daily routine as desired by individual.
-Individual chooses to receive day and residential services out of his shared home.
-Individual shares home with his father, whom is the individual's limited license day and residential service provider.
+Individuals-served have access to the greater community the same as non-disabled peers.
+Individuals participate in activities and follow their own daily routine as desired by individual.

-Autonomy and Choice, Setting Selection Yes Individual chose to receive services in this type of setting (combined day/res services out of his personal home) approximately 11 yrs. ago after having a negative experience with other service options.
-Individual and his team meet no less than 1 time yearly to discuss service options.
-Individual and his team feel that individual's choice and autonomy in setting selection is represented at the current setting as evident in setting being able to accommodate individual's unusual night-time wake preferences (prefers to sleep from approximately 3:00 am - 3:00 pm and engage in community activities during the late and overnight Rights of Privacy, Dignity, Respect, and Freedom From Coercion and Restraint Yes Individual's rights to privacy, dignity, respect and freedom from coercion and restraint are well represented in the current setting.
-Individual has complete control over his routine and daily activities.
-Provider is respectful of individual's wishes and makes necessary accommodations as needed to ensure that individual's right are respected and that individual feels loved and safe in his current setting.
+Autonomy and Choice, Setting Selection Yes Individuals chose to receive services in this type of setting with the assistance of family and support network.
+Individuals get to go through a roommate selection process that is similar to the process utilized by apartment complexes that assist with roommate selection.
+The selection process allows roommates to be matched based on similarities.
+Roommates have the option to participate in meet & greet activities before agreeing to room together to ensure that they both feel it is a good fit.
+Individuals and their team meet no less than 1 time yearly to discuss service options.
+Rights of Privacy, Dignity, Respect, and Freedom From Coercion and Restraint Yes Individual's rights to privacy, dignity, respect and freedom from coercion and restraint are well represented in the current setting.
+Individuals have complete control over their routine and daily activities.
+Provider is respectful of individual's wishes and makes necessary accommodations as needed to ensure that individual's right are respected and that individuals feels loved and safe in their current setting.
 No evidence of coercion or restraint is identified.